On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Introduction

 Write $\mathcal{O}_\psi$ for the ring of integers of the number field generated by the values of $\psi$.
 Then, as a refinement of the conjectural equality (\ref{dg equality}), and a natural analogue of ${\rm BSD}(A_k)$(ii) relative to $\psi$, it would be of interest to understand a precise conjectural formula in terms of suitable `$\psi$-components' of the standard algebraic invariants of $A$ for the fractional $\mathcal{O}_\psi$-ideal that is generated by the product of the leading coefficient of $L(A,\psi,z)$ at $z=1$ and an appropriate combination of `$\psi$-isotypic' periods and regulators.

 Such a formula might also reasonably be expected to lead to concrete predictions concerning the behaviour of natural arithmetic invariants attached to the abelian variety.

-For example, in the recent article of Dokchitser, Evans and Wiersema \cite{vdrehw}, inexplicit versions of such a formula have been shown to lead, under suitable hypotheses, to predictions concerning the non-triviality of Tate-Shafarevich groups and the existence of points of infinite order on $A$ over extension fields of $k$.
+For example, Dokchitser, Evans and Wiersema \cite{vdrehw} have recently shown that inexplicit versions of such a formula lead, under suitable hypotheses, to predictions concerning the non-triviality of Tate-Shafarevich groups and the existence of points of infinite order on $A$ over extension fields of $k$.

-However, the formulation of an explicit such conjecture has hitherto been straightforward only if one avoids the $p$-primary support of such fractional ideals for primes $p$ that divide the degree of the extension of $k$ that corresponds to the kernel of $\psi$.
+However, so far, the formulation of an explicit such conjecture has been straightforward only if one avoids the $p$-primary support of such fractional ideals for primes $p$ that divide the degree of the extension of $k$ that corresponds to the kernel of $\psi$.

 In addition, such a conjectural formula would not itself take account of any connections that might exist between the leading coefficients of $L(A,\psi,z)$ for characters $\psi$ that are not in the same orbit under the action of $G_\QQ$.